mrmacright/Metal-HUD-Mobile-Config/README.md

 Join my Discord server for support: https://discord.gg/RaXugyqp63

-I'm also not a developer... this tool has mostly been created with ChatGPT, so issues are likely to occur!
+I'm not a developer...
+I used ChatGPT to help with development, so issues are likely to occur!